Annunciation Byzantine Catholic Church

 abcc72069@gmail.com

-Holy Day Liturgies: 7:30 PM VIGIL VESPER/LITURGY & 9AM FEAST DAY DIVINE LITURGY.
-LITURGY WILL BE STREAMED.
+Holy Day 7:30 PM VIGIL VESPER/LITURGY & 9AM FEAST DAY DIVINE LITURGY

 Sacrament of Reconciliation (Confession):